Benito & Azzaro Pacific Gardens Chapel

 Bill attended Catholic schools, graduating from Bellarmine College Preparatory in 1959.
 In 1964, he received his bachelor's degree in business from the University of Portland, Oregon, and completed Navy OCS in Newport, Rhode Island, the following year.

-During the Vietnam War, Bill served in the U.S. Navy as a lieutenant on the Pacific fleet oiler USS Hassayampa from 1965 to 1968.
+as a lieutenant on the Pacific fleet oiler USS Hassayampa from 1965 to 1968.
 He remembered his time in the Navy with great fondness, feeling that he saw the world, made good friends, and learned to be a man.

 Bill married Anne Reilly in 1966.
 While they were stationed at Pearl Harbor, Hawaii, they had two sons, William Marsh McCabe, Jr. and John Joseph McCabe.
 Upon returning to California, the family lived in Alamo for 10 years.
 During this time, Bill worked in retail, then as a successful real estate agent and broker.